athityakumar/colorls/README.md

 - With `--sf` (or) `--sort-files` : Shows files first, followed by directories

   ![image](https://user-images.githubusercontent.com/17109060/32149071-6b379de4-bd25-11e7-8764-a0c577e526a1.png)
+- With `--df` (or) `--dots-first` : Shows hidden directoryes and files first, followed by regular directories and files

 - With `-t` : Sort by modification time, newest first (NEED TO ADD IMAGE)